 In a previous lesson and in the textbook, we discussed the fact that physical entities wishing to hedge must take a position in the financial market which is the opposite of their physical position.
 For instance, a crude oil producer is "long" the commodity.
 Therefore, in order to execute a proper hedge, they must go "short" in the financial derivative they choose.
 In Lesson 7, I presented how the physical and financial prices interact in a hedge.
 The same applies to swaps as to the NYMEX contracts themselves.

 Key Learning Points for the Mini-Lecture: Financial Energy Swaps

 - “Swaps” are exchanges of payments between two parties.
 They are strictly financial.
 No physical exchange of the commodity takes place.

 - One party to the transaction agrees to pay a current market price (“fixed”) while the other agrees to pay a price in the future (“floating”).

 - They are a simpler and less expensive way to hedge price risk.

-- For Basis Swaps, the "fixed" price or, "known" is the current market price which can be obtain through electronic platforms such as NYMEX Clearport or ICE.
+- For basis swaps, the "fixed" price or, "known" is the current market price which can be obtained through electronic platforms such as NYMEX Clearport or ICE.
 In addition, some brokers will give quotes over the phone.
 The "floating" price becomes known when the NYMEX contract for the particular month settles and the monthly index ("postings" we addressed in Lesson 5) for the cash location is published.
-This is known as the "actual" or "settlement" Basis and represents the other value in settling the Swap.
+This is known as the "actual" or "settlement" basis and represents the other value in settling the swap.

-The following Mini-Lecture is a summary of the points presented above.
+The following mini-lecture is a summary of the points presented above (3:37 minutes).